pypa/pip-audit/README.md

-                        extra URLs of package indexes to use in addition to `--index-url`; should follow the same rules as `--index-url` (default: [])
+                        extra URLs of package indexes to use in addition to `--index-url`; should follow the same rules as `--index-url` (default: []) --skip-editable       don't audit packages that are marked as editable (default: False)
 ```
 <!-- @end-pip-audit-help@ -->